Constitution

 d.
 If any dispute of membership should arise, the list registered through the Students’ Association database will be used as the official list.

-b.
-All members shall be entitled to society privileges, as arranged by the Committee.
+c.
+Entitlement to other Society privileges, as arranged by the Committee.

 a.
-Members must not act in a manner which brings the Society into disrepute and must act in good faith to the Society.
+Members must not act in a manner which brings the Society into disrepute.

 b.
 Members must not cause damage to Society property or venues for Society events.